For Low Cost

 Overdraft protection is one of the common features of a chequing account.
 With overdraft protection in place, you can withdraw more money from your chequing account than deposited in it.
 The difference between what you have withdrawn and what you had in your account is a loan.
 Overdraft protection is a personal line of credit, and banks would ensure you have a good credit score before offering it.
 You would pay a fee each time you use this feature and pay interest on the overdrawn money.
 Overdraft protection is a good feature as it prevents your cheques from bouncing or your purchase not going through.
 But you should strive to limit your withdrawals to your available funds.
 The cost of borrowing via overdraft protection is comparable to borrowing money from a credit card and is among the most expensive borrowing options in the Canadian banking system.

 Mobile cheque deposit is another convenient feature that allows you to deposit cheques into your account using your mobile banking app.
 Note that whether you deposit a cheque in the branch, through an ATM, or via your bank’s mobile app, it takes time for the cheque to clear.
 This time varies from a few days in the case of domestic cheques to a month for some foreign cheques.
+Cheques in a foreign currency might also incur currency exchange fees when the amount is converted to CAD.
+However, having a U.S. dollar chequing account can allow you to avoid having to convert USD to CAD.
 You do not have access to the money deposited via the cheque until it clears.
 Unless the cheque is issued by a person or institution that you know and fully trust, the cheque might not necessarily clear.
 So be wary of anyone trying to convince you to get your money in exchange for their cheque.